 The spectacle already begins outside, with the artists using the best of their persuasion skills to get the audience to choose their show, in the way of a public outcry.
 Oftentimes they go on a parade, making all sorts of proclamations, in a holler, interacting with the people around or just playing music and singing.
 In every case it is a cheerful event – or hysterical – it depends.

 And then your attention might get struck by a charming lady in red who announces a show where actual facts play their part.
 You see the artifacts carefully disposed on the surrounding area, and inside, the story unfolds.
 The grandpa of the main actor immigrated to the USA in the 30’s, and he ended up performing with a local freak-show circus.
-There’s even a cracked short movie which proves it, and it was especially fixed for the occasion.
+There’s even a cracked short movie which proves it, and it was specially fixed for the occasion.
 The actors keep you under the spell with the performance of Lestica, the theater-circus whose man with a bison head or a woman who swallows needles are no bizarre phenomenon.
-Once the show is over, the atmosphere outside, is just an up-to-date extension of the fantasy you have just experienced.
+Once the show is over, the atmosphere outside is just an up-to-date extension of the fantasy you have just experienced.